LeemanGeophysicalLLC/knowledgebase/docs/DriveCommand/DriveCommandDAC/drivecommanddac.md

   <img src="../FrontPanel.png" alt="Labeled Front Panel" style="height: 220px;">
 </div>

-**LCD Screen** - A 4x20 character LCD with backlight shows the current rate of change, calibration in use, limits, and signal type.
+<b>LCD Screen</b> - A 4x20 character LCD with backlight shows the current rate of
+change, calibration in use, limits, and signal type.
 The screen is also used for setting parameters of the device.

-**Encoder Knob** - A rotary encoder with push button switch is used to change settings via the on-screen menu or adjust rate on the fly (if enabled).
+<b>Encoder Knob</b> - A rotary encoder with push button switch is used to change
+settings via the on-screen menu or adjust rate on the fly (if enabled).

-**Zero** - Push button to reset the output of the DAC to the minimum value.
+<b>Zero</b> - Push button to reset the output of the DAC to the minimum value.

-**Run/Stop Switch and Indicators** - Sets if the output is stopped (no value change regardless of ramp rate setting) or running, changing at the prescribed rate.
+<b>Run/Stop Switch and Indicators</b> - Sets if the output is stopped (no value
+change regardless of ramp rate setting) or running, changing at the prescribed rate.
 Switch returns to neutral position after activation and LEDs indicate the state of the system.

-**Up/Down Switch and Indicators** - Indicates if the ramp will be in the up or down direction.
+<b>Up/Down Switch and Indicators</b> - Indicates if the ramp will be in the up or
+down direction.
 The sign can be inverted in the device settings.
 Switch returns to neutral position after activation and LEDs indicate the state of the system.

-**X10/X0.1 Switch** - Order of magnitude switch to increase or decreases the current rate of output change by a factor of 10.
+<b>X10/X0.1 Switch</b> - Order of magnitude switch to increase or decreases the
+current rate of output change by a factor of 10.
 Switch returns to neutral position after activation.

-**Upper Limit Indicator** - Illuminates when the output of the device has reached the upper voltage limit set.
+<b>Upper Limit Indicator</b> - Illuminates when the output of the device has
+reached the upper voltage limit set.

-**Lower Limit Indicator** - Illuminates when the output of the device has reached the lower voltage limit set.
+<b>Lower Limit Indicator</b> - Illuminates when the output of the device has
+reached the lower voltage limit set.

-**Output BNC connector** - Buffered output of the DAC may be used by any connected equipment or as a monitoring output for the voltage output.
+<b>Output BNC connector</b> - Buffered output of the DAC may be used by any
+connected equipment or as a monitoring output for the voltage output.

-**Voltmeter** - Shows a numerical and graphical representation of the output voltage of the device.
+<b>Voltmeter</b> - Shows a numerical and graphical representation of the output
+voltage of the device.
 The range of the meter maybe set with dip switches on the back as described in setting range section.